-Prerequisite: \Required\ Previously taken CHEM-04A is required.

-\Advised\ Placement as determined by the college's multiple measures assessment process or completion of a course taught at or above the level of intermediate algebra is advised.
+Prerequisite: Required Previously taken CHEM-04A is required.
+Advised Placement as determined by the college's multiple measures assessment process or completion of a course taught at or above the level of intermediate algebra is advised.
+Advised Previously taken ENGL-C1000 (formerly ENGL-01A) is advised.